How Economies Fight Externalities

 But strict laws can backfire.
 The black market for plastic bags?
 It's a thing.
 Economics loves a loophole.

 Not everything needs a tax or a ban.
-Sometimes, you just need people to get it.
+Sometimes, you just need people to understand it.

 Australia’s anti-smoking campaigns - those brutal images on cigarette packs - are a classic example.
 Effective?
 Yes, but slowly.
-Behaviour change takes time, and not everyone listens (looking at you, conspiracy YouTube brothers).
+Behaviour change takes time, and not everyone listens (looking at you, conspiracy YouTube "cool" influencers).

 Also, public campaigns cost money, and there’s always the question of whether that money might be better spent elsewhere (hello, opportunity cost).